dsccommunity/ActiveDirectoryDsc/source/Modules/ActiveDirectoryDsc.Common/docs/ConvertTo-DeploymentDomainMode.md

 ## PARAMETERS

 ### -Mode
-The Microsoft.ActiveDirectory.Management.ADDomainMode value to convert to a Microsoft.DirectoryServices.Deployment.Types.DomainMode type.
+Specifies the Microsoft.ActiveDirectory.Management.ADDomainMode value to convert to a Microsoft.DirectoryServices.Deployment.Types.DomainMode type.

 ```yaml